nus-cs2103-AY2122S2/ip/docs/README.md

 2. Download the latest `PinkPandaBot.jar` from
 [here](https://github.com/SimJM/ip/releases).
-3. Copy the file to a folder you want to use as the home folder for Arthur.
+3. Copy the file to a folder you want to use as the home folder for PinkPandaBot.
-4. Double-click on the file to start the app.
+4a.
+(Either) Double-click on the file to start the app.
+4b: (OR) open terminal, cd into folder with PinkPandaBot.jar and enter the following command java -jar PinkPandaBot.jar

 ## Features
 - Listing all tasks: `list`
-- Exiting Arthur: `bye`
+- Exiting PinkPandaBot: `bye`
 - Deleting a specific task: `delete`
 - Finding a specific task: `find`
 - Marking a task as completed: `mark`